 The Ride jersey feels like a favorite tee as soon as you take it out of the compostable packaging.
 The natural feel of the merino means it doesn’t come across as cold or synthetic but it’s not so woolly it’s going to itch even on really hot days.
 While the ‘Drirelease’ mix doesn’t ‘wick’ and dry as fast as a fully synthetic shirt it’s not far behind.
 The fact it holds warmth better when wet keeps it comfortable rather than clammy on mixed weather or long climb/fast descent days.
 It resists bacterial build up too so you can ride further before you start smelling like roadkill.
 Unlike most synthetic jerseys I’ve used, it shrugged off scuffs and scrapes without any pulls too, so it’s perfectly happy on trails as well as gravel.

 The versatile fabric is matched by a cut casual enough to pull over your head easily which is lucky as there’s no front zip.
 It’s not overly baggy around the belly though and the arms are naturally close rather than loose unless you’ve got proper roadie arms.
-There’s enough support in the fabric that means they don’t end up dragging down over your butt when overloaded with snacks either.
-Not that you can really overload with snacks obviously.
+The only potential glitch is that the loose cut and stretchy fabric doesn’t give much support to the pockets.
+That means they can shift around a lot or drag down over your butt if you overload them, and that’s easy given their large volume.

 There’s a lot of crossover in riding at the moment and the Ride shirt spans a wide range of uses really well.
 The fabric feels and works great, lasts well, repels smell, and doesn’t stink up the planet either.
 It doesn’t flap too much when you’re plugging into a headwind on the gravel bike or ripping a descent, but it doesn’t look like a roadie sausage skin so you can wear it anywhere.
-The rear pockets are up for a stuffing and there’s enough quality detailing to make you feel posh without getting overly punished on price.
+There’s enough quality detailing to make you feel posh without getting overly punished on price too.
+Just be aware that while the rear pockets are up for a stuffing they will sag and swing if you overload them too much.

 - Price: $95 / £74.99 / €90